YonSci/MLOps-GPD-Nowcasting/README.md

 The project is divided into 5 modules:

   - **Data Downloader Module**: This module retrieves Google Trends data for a specified keyword and country, as well as GDP data.
   - **Data Preprocessing Module**: This module preprocesses the Google Trends and GDP data (Data Cleaning, Outlier Detection and Removal, Time Series Transformation, Resampling, Decomposition, and Data Integration etc).
-  - **Feature Engineering**: This module creates new features based on existing data to improve model performance.
+In addtion, this module creates new features based on existing data to improve model performance.
   - **Model Development**: This module trains different machine learning models on the preprocessed data.
   - **Model Evaluation**: This module uses various metrics to evaluate how well the trained models predict GDP compared to actual data.
 It helps identify the best-performing model for real-world use.
   - **Visualization & Interpretation**: This module creates visualizations to showcase the model's predictions and how different features influence the GDP estimates.
 It helps users understand the model's reasoning and gain valuable economic insights.